aeternity/protocol/node/api/channels_api_usage.md

 is either a binary containing a `channel_offchain` transaction or an empty binary.

-If it is a `channel_offchain` transaction - it must be co-signed by both participants.
+If it is a `channel_offchain` transaction - it must be mutually authenticated.
 It also contains a `channel_id`, `round` and `state_hash`.
 The `channel_id` in combination with the correct singatures verifies that this off-chain transaction indeed is part of the channel off-chain state.
-The `round` represents the height of the channel's state at the time the transaction was co-signed by the parties.
+The `round` represents the height of the channel's state at the time the transaction was mutually authenticated.
 The higher the round, the newer the transaction is.
 This `round` must be greater than the last on-chain one for that channel.
 The `state_hash` is the internal channel state tree root hash at that `round` height.